WeAreDevelopers-com/code100/puzzles/oldschooltypes/solutions/javascript/index.md

 layout: challenge
 ---

-# Thumbs up for the old school
+# CODE100 Puzzle: Thumbs up for the old school

 The challenge was the following: